2015 Freshman Transition Coordinator Application

 - Maintaining databases, spreadsheets, space reservations, and facilities and event services work orders

-- Managing non-Stanford vendors
+- Managing non-Stanford vendors and supply orders

 NSO Event Planning